-If your insurer has tried to deny a legitimate claim or pay you less than you deserve, contact Lewis Kuhn Swan PC today to discuss your case for free.
+If your insurer has tried to deny a legitimate claim or pay you less than you deserve, contact Lewis Kuhn Swan PC today to discuss your case.

 In some cases, an injury is so catastrophic it may hinder your ability to work and provide for yourself and your family.
 Even in these tragic situations, an insurer will hire experts and launch investigations to deny or challenge your disability insurance claim.
 Your insurance company may accuse you of not being disabled or claim that your injury was an exclusion in your policy.